Paul Gallacher

-Paul James Gallacher (born 16 August 1979) is a Scottish former professional footballer who currently is the goalkeeping coach for Heart of Midlothian.
+Paul James Gallacher (born 16 August 1979) is a Scottish professional football coach and former player.
 Gallacher made eight appearances for the Scotland national team between 2002 and 2004.
 He started his career at Dundee United and made 127 appearances for them over a seven-year period, and has also played for Airdrieonians, Norwich City, Gillingham, Sheffield Wednesday, Dunfermline Athletic, St Mirren, Ross County and Partick Thistle.

 He is the son of Jim Gallacher, a goalkeeper who played in the Scottish Football League for 22 years, and the cousin of full-back Tony Gallacher, who was previously on the books of Liverpool.

 Career

 Dundee United

 Gallacher was born in Glasgow, and started his career with Gleniffer Thistle Boys Club.
 He signed S Form with Dundee United after he left school in 1996 and spent eight years with the club.
 He had a short loan spell at Lochee United and Airdrieonians in 1999 but became first choice with Dundee United at the start of 2001, replacing Alan Combe in the team.
 Gallacher was a regular for Berti Vogts' Scotland squads, winning eight international caps between 2002 and 2004.